rkazak07/velero-gui/README.md

 ## Contributing
 Contributions to Velero-UI are welcome!
-If you find a bug or have a feature request contact
+If you find a bug or have a feature request contact.